thephpleague/csv/properties.md

 $csv->setOutputBOM(Reader::BOM_UTF8);
 $bom = $csv->getOutputBOM(); //returns "\xEF\xBB\xBF"
 ~~~
-If no output `BOM` character is set the default value is `null`.
+The default output `BOM` character is set to `null`.

 <p class="message-info">Please refer to <a href="/bom/">the BOM character dedicated documentation page</a> for more informations on how the library manage the BOM character.</p>

 ### The encoding charset

 The library assumes that your data is UTF-8 encoded.
-Before converting your data in another format (XML, Json), you need to make sure it is the case.
+Before converting your data in another format ( JSON, XML, HTML), you need to make sure it is the case.

 The recommended way to transcode your CSV in a UTF-8 compatible charset is to use the <a href="/filtering/">library stream filtering mechanism</a>.

-When this is not possible you can fallback to setting the CSV original as below.
+When this is not applicable you can fallback to setting the CSV original encoding charset as below.

 ~~~php
 $reader->setEncodingFrom('iso-8859-15');
 echo $reader->getEncodingFrom(); //returns iso-8859-15;
 ~~~

-If no output encoding charset is set the default value is `UTF-8`.
+By default the encoding charset is set to `UTF-8`.

 ## Detecting CSV delimiter